Transfer paper: Dye sublimation

 For dye sublimation transfer paper, fabrics historically had to be white or light in color.
-100% polyester, poly/cotton mix (the garment should be at least 50% poly) microfibre and nylon can all be used.
+100% polyester, poly/cotton mix (the garment should be at least 50% polyester) microfibre and nylon can all be used.
 This printing process turns solid ink into a gas, avoiding a liquid stage.
 This process can be used on ceramic, wood, glass, or metal as long as they have a polymer coating.

 Transfer papers now exist for most textiles, including elastic fabrics used for making sportswear and swimming suits, and for natural fiber fabrics such as cotton, silk, linen, and wool.

 Colour laser

 Colour laser transfer is very similar to the inkjet transfer paper process and allows the decoration of any combination of fabric blends including 50/50 poly/cotton blends as well as 100% cotton textiles.
 This type of transfer paper is used for industrial printing jobs on a large scale offering better quality paper and image transfer.